-Announced the 26 last June, the “bonus-malus” measure of the Climat 2004 plan was to tax the most polluting cars and encourage the French to buy less greedy cars.
-"Let's beat the big quatquats out of our cities!
-Was the rallying cry of all the media.
+Announced on June 26, the “bonus-malus” measure of the 2004 Climate Plan was to tax the most polluting cars and encourage the French to buy less fuel-efficient cars.
+"Let's button the big four out of our cities!"
+Was the rallying cry of all media.

-It did not take long for the lobbies to call to order naive people who believed in the Kyoto protocol.
-They did not understand that this is a masquerade, a joke.
-That it is in fact to find minor measures but which are very expensive to put in full view.
+It did not take long for the lobbies to call to order the naïve who believed in the Kyoto protocol.
+They had not understood that this is a masquerade, a frenzy.
+That it is in fact a question of finding minor measures but which are very expensive to impress.

-But this error is repaired: the plan that will be presented to Parliament is a small jewel of its kind.
-Billed 90 million Euro (for the first year), it will allow:
+But this error has been corrected: the plan that will be presented to parliament is a little gem of its kind.
+Billed 90 million Euros (for the first year), it will:

--to put pretty "energy labels" (like the one already on household appliances) on vehicles, homes and air conditioners.
+-to put pretty "energy labels" (of the type already found on household appliances) on vehicles, homes and air conditioning.

--to promote compliance with the speed limit (but not to lower it to 120 km / h on the motorway as planned).
+-to promote compliance with the speed limit (but not to lower it to 120 km / h on the motorway as it was planned).

--to offer a training in soft driving to new drivers (we can imagine the fallout ....).
+-to offer training in soft driving to new drivers (one can imagine the repercussions….).

--to increase the tax credit available to those who opt for economical equipment (which amounts to taking charge of the community instead of seeking to lower costs and increase efficiency).
+-increase the tax credit enjoyed by those who opt for thrifty equipment (which amounts to being paid for by the community instead of seeking to lower costs and increase performance).